The Chronicle (Centralia, Washington): History

 The Weekly Chronicle was founded in July 1889 by Thomas Scammons and J. E. Whinnery.
 It switched to daily publication the following year, renaming itself The Daily Chronicle.
 Also known as the Centralia News, the newspaper resided in the city's historic district beginning in 1920 on Tower Avenue, moving to a location on Pearl Street in 1947 where it remained into August 2025.

 The Chronicle was purchased by Jeraldine and Richard Lafromboise in 1968.
 Richard died months after the sale and Jeraldine, known as "Jeri", oversaw operations until 2012.

 In 2011, The Chronicle switched to publishing three editions per week due to declines in revenue, instead publishing digital editions on the remaining days.
 Lafromboise Communications, under Jenifer Lafromboise Falcon, sold The Chronicle to the Taylor family, owner of The Silver Agency in Chehalis, in January 2021.
 Two weekly papers in Southwest Washington, The Reflector and the Nisqually Valley News, were also part of the sale.
 The Pearl Street building that hosted the newspaper's operations remained under ownership of Falcon.
 The new ownership company was given the name, CT Publishing.

 The organization was served a legal notice in September 2023 from Joe Kent, a runner-up in the 2022 election for Washington's 3rd congressional district, that requested a retraction of The Chronicle's reporting of a March 2022 town hall meeting.
 Kent stated that the reporting included defamatory statements regarding whether or not he agreed with viewpoints brought forth by members of the audience that promoted white nationalism.
 The Chronicle stood by its coverage, citing an audio clip of the meeting in question.

 In March 2024, the newspaper unveiled a newspaper vending machine that accepts Bitcoin as payment.
 The Pearl Street building, a 22,452 sqft structure constructed in 1947, was listed for sale in March 2025 for $1.2 million.
 CT Publishing bought a former bank and city-owned building for $650,000 in June one block south on Pearl Street as a new home for The Chronicle.
 The newspaper officially moved offices to the new location in late August 2025.

+CT Publishing launched an online newspaper, the Thurston Chronicle, in December 2025.
+Overlapping and working along with the company's other three newspaper outlets, the Thurston Chronicle is to report within Thurston County, particularly in high school sports and various county and city governments, including the Port of Olympia.